NotLatif/CuloBot/README.md

 Sistemerò questo readme un giorno futuro...

 # Quick start
-Sorry for the poor documentation, will come back and fix later
+Sorry for the poor documentation, I'll improve it later (maybe)

 N.B. there will come translations some time in the future, but for now it's a mix of english and italian.
 Sorry

 ## prerequisites
-(this is what I am running, not a minimum or recommended)
+(this is what I am running, not a minimum nor recommended (will figure out later))
 - Python 3.9.2
 - py-cord dev version (discord.py v2.0.0-alpha)
 - Discord account